-Velina Brown, Actor, Singer/Songwriter, has been a principal actor for the Mime Troupe in such shows as Social Work, Escape to Cyberia, Coast City Confidential, Soul Suckers from Outer Space, Killing Time, Damaged Care, City for Sale, Eating It, 1600 Transylvania Avenue, Mr. Smith Goes to Obscuristan, and Showdown at Crawford Gulch.
-She was Veronique in Veronique of the Mounties, she's played Condoleeza Rice three times, and was both an actor and Contributing Lyricist on GodFellas and Making a Killing.
-Velina's most recent shows with the Troupe include For The Greater Good: Or the Last Election, Red State, Too Big to Fail, and Posibilidad, Or Death of the Worker for which she won Best Principal Actress by the Bay Area Critics Circle.
-You may have seen Velina earlier this year in Theatre Rhino's lovely A Lady and A Woman.
-Other credits include A.C.T., Berkeley Repertory Theatre, Denver Center Theatre Company, Word for Word, Lorraine Hansberry Theater, Thick Description, SF Playhouse, Theatreworks as well as film (Bee Season with Richard Gere, A Many Splintered Thing with Chris Evans and Milk with Sean Penn) and television (Party of Five, Nash Bridges, Trauma, Final Witness).
-Velina also is the founder and owner of the "Business of Show Biz," which offers career planning consultations and workshops for theater artists.
-She also writes a popular column of the same name for Theater Bay Area Magazine.
-In 2012 she was honored as one of the magazine's "35 Faces," artists who've made significant contributions to the Bay Area theater community.
+Velina Brown, Actor/Singer/Songwriter, has been a principal performer for the Mime Troupe in such shows as City for Sale, Eating It, 1600 Transylvania Avenue, Mr. Smith Goes to Obscuristan, and Showdown at Crawford Gulch to name a few.
+She was the Devil in Deal With the Devil, Veronique in Veronique of the Mounties, she's played Condoleeza Rice three times, and was both an actor and Contributing Lyricist on GodFellas and Making a Killing.
+Velina's most recent shows with the Troupe include Ripple Effect, For The Greater Good: Or the Last Election, Red State, Too Big to Fail, and Posibilidad: Or Death of the Worker for which she won Best Principal Actress by the Bay Area Critics Circle.
+Earlier this year you may have seen Velina's critically acclaimed performance in New Conservatory Theatre's latest Terrance McNally piece Mothers and Sons.
+Other credits include A.C.T., Berkeley Repertory Theatre, Denver Center Theatre Company, Word for Word, Lorraine Hansberry Theater, Thick Description, SF Playhouse, Theatreworks as well as film (Bee Season with Richard Gere, Playing it Cool with Chris Evans and Milk with Sean Penn) and television (Party of Five, Nash Bridges, Trauma, Final Witness).
+Velina is the founder and owner of the "Business of Show Biz", which offers career planning consultations and workshops for theater artists.
+She also writes a popular column of the same name for Theater Bay Area Magazine and is a contributing author of TBAs ATLAS (Advanced Training Leading Artists to Success) Manual.
+In 2012 she was honored as one of TBA's "35 Faces", artists who've made significant contributions to the Bay Area theater community.

 Ellen Callas, Teacher/Writer/Director, in 1976 co-founded Hit and Run Theater, a political sketch comedy troupe that toured rural northern California for many years.
 Since joining the Mime Troupe in 1986, she has worked as a writer, actor, director, teacher, production, company & stage manager and project director/teacher for the company's ongoing Youth Theater Project.
 Ellen also continues her long career as an improvisational theater performer.

-Michael Carreiro, Actor/Technical Director, (currently on leave of absents), first came to the Mime Troupe in 1998 as a participant in summer workshops for actors.
+Michael Carreiro, Actor/Technical Director, (currently on leave of absence), first came to the Mime Troupe in 1998 as a participant in summer workshops for actors.
 He continued his studies in Commedia and improvisation in Los Angeles, returning to the Mime Troupe in 1999.
 He has performed with the Troupe in City for Sale, Eating It, 1600 Transylvania Avenue, Mr. Smith Goes to Obscuristan, Veronique of the Mounties, Crawford Gulch, and Doing Good..
 Additionally Michael has served as Collective Representative to the Board of Directors from 2004 to 2006.

 Keiko Shimosato Carreiro, Actor/Director/Designer, was born in Cambridge Massachusettes.
 Keiko holds a BFA in Interdisciplinary Arts and an MA in Multimedia from the University of Iowa.
 She arrived in San Francisco with the Horse Drawn, Caravan Stage Company of Canada.
 She has been an actor, designer and director for the Mime Troupe since 1987.
-Keiko has also designed costumes for many other Bay Area Theater companies including, The San Francisco Circus School, Berkeley Rep, S.F.
-Shakespeare in the Parks, The Asian American Theater Company and African American Shakespeare Company.
-She has directed City for Sale, and Gotta Getta Life for the Mime Troupe, and Cowboy versus Samurai for the Asian American Theater Company.
-In addtion to designing costumes for the Mime Troupe this summer she is also designing costumes for Crowded Fires' production of 410 GONE.
+Keiko has designed costumes for many other Bay Area Theater companies including, Berkeley Rep, S.F.
+Shakespeare in the Parks, The Asian American Theater Company, African American Shakespeare Company, Crowded Fire and Custom Made Theater as well as the San Francisco Mime Troupe.
+She has directed City for Sale and Gotta Getta Life for the Mime Troupe, and Cowboy versus Samurai for the Asian American Theater Company.
+Keiko is very glad to be back on deck this summer for Schooled.